Skip to content

 Additional policies specific to the Molecular Biology Program are:

-1. It is generally expected that all tenure-track faculty members from the seven participating departments will be accepted into the Program (Biochemistry, Biological Sciences, Human Genetics, Microbiology and Immunology Division, Neurobiology, Nutrition and Integrative Physiology, and Oncological Sciences)
+1. It is generally expected that all tenure-track faculty members from the eight participating departments will be accepted into the Program (Biochemistry, Biological Sciences, Human Genetics, Microbiology and Immunology Division, Neurobiology, Nutrition and Integrative Physiology, Oncological Sciences, and Pharmacology and Toxicology)

-2. Faculty members of departments outside the seven MB departments are required to have primary or adjunct status in one of the 11 participating departments for the Bioscience PhD Programs.
+2. Faculty members of departments outside the eight MB departments are required to have primary or adjunct status in one of the 11 participating departments for the Bioscience PhD Programs.

-3. All faculty members of the Molecular Biology Program belong to one or more Interest Group(s).
+3. All faculty members of the Molecular Biology Program belong to one or more Research Emphasis Areas (REAs).

-1. Faculty are periodically requested to indicate their preference for a specific interest group(s).
+1. Faculty are periodically requested to indicate their preferences for specific Research Emphais Areas

-4. Any group of faculty in the Program can petition the steering committee to be recognized as an interest group.
+2. Any group of faculty in the Program can apply to be recognized as a Research Emphasis Area (REA).

-5. All Program faculty members strive to arrange space in their labs so that they can accommodate at least one thesis student from each Molecular Biology Program class.
+5. All Active Program faculty members strive to arrange space in their labs so that they can accommodate at least one thesis student from each Molecular Biology Program class.
+Faculty who have active research labs but who are not currently taking PhD students can be included in the Affiliate list.

 6. Faculty are encouraged to only have one or two rotation students at one time.
 Faculty should email the Program Director if they intend to have more than 2 rotation students at a time.